November 18, 2015

 Conversion rates are what tie our last two points together.
 It is the ratio of how many people converted to how many people visited throughout the course of the campaign.
 A couple different types of conversion rates to track are:

-For many campaigns, the end goal is to generate revenue, so having a good customer conversion rate is highly valued.
-A sample goal may be something like: Have a lead conversion rate of 5% throughout the campaign.
+For many campaigns, the end goal is to generate revenue, so a good customer conversion rate is highly valued.
+A sample goal may be something like: Have a lead conversion rate of 5 percent throughout the campaign.

 Maybe the goal of your campaign is focused around social media.
 Some metrics to look at to determine social media success are: